 When loans are first recognised, the Bank recognises an allowance based on 12mECL.
-Stage 1 loans also Stage 1: include facilities where the credit risk has improved and the loan has been reclassified from Stage 2.
+Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2.

-include facilities where the credit fisk has improved and the foan has been reclassified from Stage 2.

 When a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECL.
-Stage 2 loans also include facilities, where the credit risk has improved and

-Stage 2: the loan has been reclassified from Stage 3.

-Stage 3: Loans considered credit-impaired.
+Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3.
+Loans considered credit-impaired.
 The Bank records an allowance for the LGD.
 Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
 POCI assets are recorded at fair value at original recognition and interest revenue is subsequently recognised based on a credit-adjusted EIR.
-ECL are only recognised or released to the

-POCI: extent that there is a subsequent change in the lifetime expected credit losses.
+ECL are only recognised or released to the extent that there is a subsequent change in the lifetime expected credit losses.